Study of Environmental Survival and Infectivity of SARS-CoV-2 Virus under the Influence of Taheri Consciousness Fields in Various Foods

 Abstract

-The coronavirus disease 2019 (COVID-19), a severe public health problem globally, has been caused by the SARS-CoV-2 virus.
+The coronavirus disease 2019 (COVID-19), a severe global public health problem, is caused by the SARS-CoV-2 virus.
 Numerous therapeutic agents have been suggested for the treatment of COVID-19.
-The Taheri Consciousness Fields (TCFs) introduced by Mohammad Ali Taheri, is a novel field that is neither matter nor energy.
-Therefore, it is non-quantifiable and cannot be directly observed or measured.
+T-Consciousness Fields (TCFs) introduced by Mohammad Ali Taheri are novel fields that are neither matter nor energy.
+Therefore, they are non-quantifiable and cannot be directly observed or measured.
 However, it is possible to demonstrate and measure the effects of these fields through standard scientific experiments.
-The aim of this study was to investigate the effects of TCFs (A, B, and C) on the infectivity of SARS-CoV-2 in several types of foods, including breads, dairies, meats, and fruits.
-CPE (cytopathic effect) monitoring, TCID50 (50% Tissue Culture Infectious Dose), and real-time RT-PCR were used to evaluate virus survival and infectivity in TCFs treatment and the control group in different types of food.
-The results showed that TCFs decreased the survival and infectivity of SARS-CoV-2 on the different types of foods.
-These results validated the effectiveness of TCFs.
-It seems that TCFs as a treatment method has the potential for in vivo research and clinical management of SARS-CoV-2 infection.
+The aim of this study was to investigate the effects of TCFs (1, 2, and 3) on the infectivity of SARS-CoV-2 in several types of foods, including bread, dairy, meat, and fruit.
+The cytopathic effect (CPE) monitoring, TCID50 (50% Tissue Culture Infectious Dose), and realtime RT-PCR were used to evaluate virus survival and infectivity in the TCFs treatment and control groups in different types of food.
+The results showed that TCFs decreased the survival and infectivity of SARS-CoV-2 across different types of food.
+These results provide evidence of the effectiveness of TCFs.
+It seems that TCFs, as a qualitative intervention, have the potential for in vivo research and clinical management of SARS-CoV-2 infection.